viralfoundation/Technical-Whitepaper-LaTeX/README.md

 Basic Intro

-IOTA provides an Off-Chain Smart Contract Solution for developers to create multiple-chains on Top of IOTA&#39;s immutable Tangle.
+IOTA provides an Off-Chain Smart Contract Solution for developers to create multiple-chains on Top of IOTA's immutable Tangle.
 Since Ethereum transactions are processed On-chain by every single node on its network, it faces additional congestion, slow transaction time and subject to higher miner fees.
-IOTA&#39;s off-chain smart contract solution makes use of blockchains anchored to the Tangle where the smart contracts are ran and achieved consensus with small set of committee nodes.
-This achieves a high scalable throughput and immutable records since the states of smart contracts such as Account Balances, Input Conditions and Consequences over time are updated on IOTA&#39;s Tangle.
+IOTA's off-chain smart contract solution makes use of blockchains anchored to the Tangle where the smart contracts are ran and achieved consensus with small set of committee nodes.
+This achieves a high scalable throughput and immutable records since the states of smart contracts such as Account Balances, Input Conditions and Consequences over time are updated on IOTA's Tangle.

 Architecture

-There are several components to understand more about IOTA&#39;s Smart Contracts Protocol.
+There are several components to understand more about IOTA's Smart Contracts Protocol.
 It gives us multi-chain functionality to run smart contracts from different chains which allows a horizontal scaling of blockchains without a need for plasma or side chains.

 Consensus and Validators

-IOTA&#39;s Smart Contract Chain uses a Byzantine Fault Tolerant (BFT) Algorithm, which guarantees consistency and byzantine fault tolerance if less than ⅓ of nodes are malicious.
+IOTA's Smart Contract Chain uses a Byzantine Fault Tolerant (BFT) Algorithm, which guarantees consistency and byzantine fault tolerance if less than ⅓ of nodes are malicious.
 So the verification process runs on Nodes within a chain committee.
 With a Proof-of-Stake Consensus each Viral chain will be run by a network of validator nodes, which run a consensus on the chain state updates.
 The validators of the chain (Nodes) form a committee, a bound together closed set of nodes.
 The committee of the chain can allow new validators and validator nodes to be added or replaced.
 This also makes the chain itself agnostic to its validators (the committee).

-Viral Smart Chains leverages IOTA Tangle&#39;s properties of scalability, high throughput, feeless transactions and immutable records.
+Viral Smart Chains leverages IOTA Tangle's properties of scalability, high throughput, feeless transactions and immutable records.
 Only when a supermajority of the validators (the quorum) of a chain reaches [consensus](https://wiki.iota.org/smart-contracts/guide/core_concepts/consensus), the results get added to the chain where a new state update can be signed, which unlocks the AliasOutput for the chain and produces the next state UTXO which is stored on the Tangle as an immutable record.
-In summary, the chain&#39;s state (data) will be stored on Tangle as an immutable record.The amount of the validators to reach a consensus is configurable for each chain.
+In summary, the chain's state (data) will be stored on Tangle as an immutable record.The amount of the validators to reach a consensus is configurable for each chain.
 The committee itself can also be variable in size - from a few nodes up to hundreds of nodes, and each node can be part of many different committees.

 Validators – Each Single Node running the Chain